Tooth Bonding Philadelphia, PA

 interim dental bonding before and after

 Dental bonding can be a cost-effective alternative to porcelain veneers.
-Porcelain veneers require a minimal amount of tooth structure to be removed and two to three dental visits.
-They are considered permanent dental restoration since it is an irreversible restoration.
+Veneers require a minimal amount of tooth structure to be removed and two to three dental visits.
+They are considered permanent dental restoration since they are irreversible.

-Tooth bonding, by contrast, requires no tooth structure to be removed and can be completed in one visit.
-Tooth bonding can be removed if desired.
-Example of resin bonding:
+Dental bonding requires no tooth structure to be removed and can be completed in one visit.
+We can also remove bonding if needed.

 Maria results after tooth bonding in Philadelphia PA

-Porcelain veneers, however, do last much longer than dental bonding.
-The composite resin is less resistant to stains and wear than the highly durable ceramic material used to make porcelain veneers.
-Examples of Porcelain Veneers:
+Porcelain veneers last much longer than dental bonding.
+The composite resin used to make them is less resistant to stains and wear than the highly durable ceramic material used.

 before and after dental crowns treatment in PhiladelphiaBefore and after tooth enamel erosion treatment

-With proper care and maintenance, you can expect most tooth bonding to last five years or more.
-Bonding is not as durable as veneers or crowns, but it can last for years if you properly care for and maintain your teeth.
-We’ll show you how to keep your dental bonding looking great on your next visit.
+Most tooth bonding will last five years or more with proper care.
+Bonding is not as strong as veneers or crowns, but it can last if you maintain your teeth and gums.
+We recommend that you brush and floss daily so your results last.
+If you need tips, we’ll show you how to keep your teeth looking great when you visit our office.

 Does dental bonding look natural?

 Yes, dental bonding on teeth appears and feels entirely natural.
-The material matches each patient’s individual teeth color.
-Bonding should not be noticeable to anyone looking at your smile.
-They appear completely natural.
+The material matches each patient’s tooth color.
+It should not be noticeable to anyone looking at your smile.
+Your treated teeth will appear completely natural.

 Can bonding fix crooked teeth?